LiorReuven/PhoneSpecs/README.md

 - All phone brands page with search functionality
 - Get all phones by Brand
 - Pagination implemented(mainly in phones by brand page)
 - Utilization of pre-render functionality of nextjs
+- External api calls
 - Chakra-UI
 - Mobile support